Reciprocal membership for visitors

 - After completing the form, the Library will send your membership confirmation to the email address you have nominated.
 This will include your membership number and password.

-- To receive your Library card, please visit Library Central between 10am and 5pm, Monday to Friday when we’re open.
+- To receive your Library card, please visit TL Robertson Library between 9am and 5pm, Monday to Friday.

 - Please bring a photographic ID and proof of your current residential address.